-In 1991, after the dissolution of the SFRY and the proclamation of independence, the Republic of Croatia passed the Constitutional Decision on Sovereignty and Independence, Part III of which stated that all the laws concluded by the SFRY, would be valid on the territory of the Republic of Croatia if they were not in contradiction with the Constitution of the Republic of Croatia and its legal system.
-In this regard, in the Republic of Croatia, two laws dealing with nuclear safety are still in force, both taken from the former Yugoslav legal system: Act on Ionizing Radiation Protection and the Safe Use of Nuclear Energy, issued in 1984 (Act of 84), and the Act on Ionizing Radiation Protection and the Safety Measures for Nuclear Plants and Facilities, issued in 1981 (Act of 81).
+At the end of 2003 the Act on Nuclear Safety came into force (Official Gazette No. 173/03), which replaced articles dealing with nuclear safety matters from two Acts, both taken from the former Yugoslav legal system: Act on Ionizing Radiation Protection and the Safe Use of Nuclear Energy, issued in 1984, and the Act on Ionizing Radiation Protection and the Safety Measures for Nuclear Plants and Facilities, issued in 1981.